Santigio/Santigio.github.io/_posts/2023-02-01-flutter-blog.md

 > If the future has data, it will return a Text widget with the data, if the future has an error it will return a Text widget with the error message.
 If the future is still waiting for the response it will return a CircularProgressIndicator widget.

-**Asynchronous Programming: This refers to how an app can perform multiple tasks at the same time and handle their results.
+**Asynchronous Programming**: This refers to how an app can perform multiple tasks at the same time and handle their results.
 In Flutter, you can use the async and await keywords to write asynchronous code.

 ```